Lunch bowls with juicy chicken breasts on top of fluffy grains with creamy avo and charred sweet corn. The perfect, easy make-ahead lunch.

 These lunch bowls (or grain bowls) are honestly one of my favorite make ahead healthy meals.
 I love adding grains to my lunch and often use a mix of quinoa and bulgur wheat.
 The bulgur adds a nutty bite while the quinoa is packed full of fiber and protein.

 - Cook the quinoa and bulgur wheat together to save time and washing up.
 I cook the grains until the water has evaporated and leave it to steam with the lid on the pot for 30 minutes.
 This results in perfectly fluffy, al dente grains.
-To add even more flavor, cook with stock/broth of your choice or add aromatics like lemon peel, garlic or bay leaves to the cooking water.
+To add even more flavor, cook with stock/broth of your choice.
+You can also add aromatics like lemon peel, garlic or bay leaves to the cooking water.

-- I always like to serve grain-based lunch bowls with lots of lemon or lime wedges but you could also make a simple dressing of olive oil, lemon, s +p to serve drizzled over.
+- I always like to serve grain-based lunch bowls with lots of lemon or lime wedges but you could also make a simple dressing of olive oil, lemon, salt and pepper to serve drizzled over.

 - 4 chicken breasts